 It might seem like Invisalign braces can be cleaned with your regular toothpaste and toothbrush, but in reality, these can actually cause your clear braces to discolour and weaken.
-The best option is to use a denture or retainer solution, and to rinse your Invisalign braces off when you’re ready to put them back in.
-It’s also important to remember that hot and boiling water can actually damage the structured of your Invisalign braces, so use cool water only.
+The best option is to use a denture or retainer solution and to rinse your Invisalign braces off when you’re ready to put them back in.
+It’s also important to remember that hot and boiling water can actually damage the structure of your Invisalign braces, so use cool water only.

-2) Incorrect wear
+2) Incorrect Invisalign wear

 As your new clear braces are removable, it can be tempting to keep taking your Invisalign braces out – especially if you’ve just changed sets and are experiencing some pressure on your teeth.
 In reality, you should be wearing them around 22 hours per day – so even overnight.
 However, for eating, cleaning, and one-off social events, you’ll be able to remove them.
 Our dentists warn that this is one of the most common problems with Invisalign brace treatment and can seriously affect the straightening procedure of your teeth.